top of page

 Having commenced in February 2025, Knossington Passivhaus is under construction and will be one of Rutland’s first Certified Passivhaus projects.
 Designed with an annual heating demand of 13.7 kWh/m2/year, this contemporary timber frame bespoke home, which is nestled within the Braunston Conservation Area, will replace the existing energy-inefficient bungalow.

 The building will utilise the MBC Larson truss twin stud wall system with cellulose insulation and insulated raft foundation, making it incredibly sustainable through its embodied materials.
 It will be dressed in natural ironstone and a natural slate roof with triple glazed aluminium windows.
-Internally, a HPV (heat pump ventilation) will provide hot water and mechanical ventilation with heat recovery, as well as some summer cooling.
+Internally, an HPV Series (heat pump ventilation) system will provide a comfortable and healthy indoor environment, including mechanical ventilation with heat recovery, energy efficient space heating, summer cooling and hot water.

 The replacement dwelling was a planning triumph, with the application for this contemporary design sailing through planning at the first attempt.
 We worked closely with the local authority and Conservation Officer to demonstrate how the design will enhance the Conservation Area, and how particular design features, or actually a lack thereof, were necessary to help it achieve the Passivhaus standard.